mhufton/Count_Up_Timer/README.md

 # Count Up Timer with custom start time

 ## Overview
-I developed this count up timer after looking for existing ones which had the ability to customize the start time.
+Start up timers exist but none (or hard to find) with a customizable start time.
+No frills.
+Plug in your info and go.

 ### Enter Customizable Start Time